JakobGM/astrality/docs/modules.rst

 .. code-block:: yaml

     module/weekday_module:
-        timer:
+        event_listener:
             type: weekday

         on_startup:
             run:
-                - notify-send "You just started Astrality, and the day is {period}"
+                - notify-send "You just started Astrality, and the day is {event}"

-        on_period_change:
+        on_event:
             run:
-                - notify-send "It is now midnight, have a great {period}!
+                - notify-send "It is now midnight, have a great {event}!
 I'm creating a notes document for this day."
-                - touch ~/notes/notes_for_{period}.txt
+                - touch ~/notes/notes_for_{event}.txt

         on_exit:
             run:
                 - echo "Deleting today's notes!"
-                - rm ~/notes/notes_for_{period}.txt
+                - rm ~/notes/notes_for_{event}.txt

 .. _trigger_action: